 3) AI & Machine Learning Mobile App Development

-OAI and Machine Learning apps are everywhere now.
-You just don’t realise that they use these technologies.
-There are apps that suggest you a customised workout plan on the basis of your calorie burning and heart rate fluctuations.
-Infact, Google & Apple understand your tastes and preferences; the their personal digital assistants suggest you things accordingly.
+AI and Machine Learning apps are everywhere now.
+You just don’t realize that they use these technologies.
+There are apps that suggest you a customized workout plan on the basis of your calorie burning and heart rate fluctuations.
+In fact, Google & Apple understand your tastes and preferences; their personal digital assistants suggest you things accordingly.
 Suppose, you are a food lover and prefer Italian cuisine.
 Digital Assistants may recommend you nearby Pizza Outlets.

 This is just a beginning.
 With more powerful devices and in the near future, use of AI and machine learning will grow rapidly.
 Expect amazing apps making you much more pro-active than ever before in the near future.

 Will Artificial Intelligence replace the Designers?
 Read here.

 This is currently available only on Android 7.0 Nougat version but will soon be supported by other Android versions.
 It is basically an app streaming service, which means users can access an app quickly, without having to download it first in full on their device.
 Instant Apps have 5 times smaller footprint than regular apps.
 For example, Vimeo’s app takes up 20MB, while its instant app uses up only 4MB of space.

 Developers will not have to develop a new app, as instant apps use the same API and the same project and source code, but just adds some functionality.
 Sure, they will have to go the extra mile for supporting it, but the opportunities of exposing your product to more users has to be appealing.